kssilveira/idle-game-engine/README.md

 More features from kittens game:

-- change solve commands to string
 - split kittens file
+- hide custom actions from test output

 - Bonfire building upgrades
 - Bonfire effects for